 Once the schedule for the audition days has been established, you will be notified of when your audition and theory and aural skills assessments will take place.
 Plan to arrive at the Music Department at least 30 minutes before the earliest scheduled portion of your audition/assessment.
 Practice and warm-up facilities will be made available.

 Where applicable, instrumentalists and singers are asked to provide their own accompanists.
 If this is not possible, copies of the music to be used in the audition should be forwarded with the application forms, and the Music Department will arrange to have an accompanist available at a cost of $30.00 to the person auditioning.
-Pre-recorded accompaniments are not acceptable.
+Pre-recorded accompaniments are not acceptable for a live audition.

 Pianists are advised that a successful audition on piano will qualify for entrance on either piano or organ.